WHY ISN’T MY HOME SELLING?

-Real estate in Greater Vancouver is seasonal, with the slowest times because November, December, & January.
-The market always picks up again in the spring by March.
+Real estate in Greater Vancouver is seasonal, with the slowest times in November, December, & January but market always picks up again in the spring by March.
 While a number of possessions and completions occur in August, in terms of home sales August tends to be a slower month, with a pick up again in September.
 However, you also have to keep in mind inventory and the amount of homes that you have competing against you.
 Depending on the type of property that you own, less competition may be a huge advantage for you.
 It’s best to discuss timing and strategy with an experienced real estate professional.

 DOES MARKETING MATTER?
 WON’T MY HOME JUST SELL IF I PUT IT ON THE MLS?

 In short, marketing most definitely matters.
 If just putting your home on the MLS was enough to sell a home, I can guarantee you there would be a lot more realtors in business!
 Furthermore, if sheer availability determined whether or not something would sell, then all companies – big or small – would save their marketing dollars.
 Large companies like Walmart have entire teams devoted just to marketing.
 Why do the same in real estate?
 On average, buyers are looking at 12 other homes before or after they even walk in your door.
 A strong marketing campaign will reach buyers both online and offline, in a busy or soft market.
 92% of Buyers search for a home online, so it’s critical that they are finding your home, and that once they do, the quality of print and offline marketing makes it stands out from the crowd.

 DO I NEED A REAL ESTATE AGENT TO SELL MY HOUSE?